 How much does a book editor cost?
 What a great question!

 Full pre-publication services for self-publishing authors: Need more than a book editor?
 Just ask for our list of proven freelancers for book layout design, cover design, copywriting, or print advice consultation.
+Custom services are quoted on a per-project basis.

 General consulting on query letters, synopses, and other materials is $75 per hour.
 Most query letters and synopses take about two hours to review and polish.